Ross Stores - Be Careful With This Dip

 - Almost every apparel brand is following the same path, closing a large number of underperforming stores and avoiding inventory build-up.
 The approach is not “we will try to keep our stores open in every manner” anymore, and off-price retailers, which so far have helped to absorb excessive inventory, are likely becoming less important for these retailers.
 The consequence is that it will become increasingly difficult to buy large amounts of branded goods at attractive prices from these companies.

 The focus on tighter inventory management, the huge reduction in capacity, and the decision to implement brand elevation measures are all negative factors for off-price retailers.
 I know that investors may buy ROST because it’s trading at “just” 18.5x TTM earnings, while growing the top line at a decent rate, ignoring the potential negative effects of less supply and less favorable buying conditions on the company’s margins.
-Ross’ margins are at all-time highs, with operating margin at 14% and gross margin at 28.7%.
+Ross’s margins are at all-time highs, with operating margin at 14% and gross margin at 28.7%.

 I think that sustaining these margins in the new environment will not be as easy as many investors believe.
 In conclusion, I don’t think the recent correction is a result of people finally realizing that Amazon sells apparel, but the result of the actions of smart money discounting lower margins in an environment characterized by tightened supply and less favorable buying conditions.

 Thanks for taking the time to read the article.
 If you liked it, click on the follow button at the top of the page.
 You will get my articles as soon as they are published.
 I am available to further discuss the topics of this article in the comments section.
 If you are interested in having access to my best long and short ideas in the consumer industry, please consider joining Consumer Alpha.
 You can have a 2-week free trial and only for this month, I am offering a 25% discount on both monthly and annual subscriptions.